Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-To gain more insight into the emergence of dissipative quantum chaos for parameters where the classical limit is not chaotic, we inspect the properties of single quantum trajectories and study the fluctuations in the photon number.
+To gain more insight into the emergence of dissipative quantum chaos for these parameters where the classical limit is not chaotic, we study the fluctuations in the photon number.
 We define the deviation from the Poissonian distribution